delb-xml/delb-py/README.rst

 - Consistent design regarding names and callables' signatures.
 - Shadows comments and processing instructions by default.
 - Querying with XPath and CSS expressions.
+- Serializations that may fulfil the promise of XML's well-readability to an unwitnessed degree and even don't mess up whitespace.

 Development status